+The animal body is made up of a spectrum of cell types that are "neatly" organized to form functional organs.
 Using advanced optical and genomic tools, we devise new strategies to quantitatively understand such cell-type diversity at the molecular level.

-Imaging Gene Regulation and Genome Organization in single live cells
+Gene Regulation and Genome Organization in single live cells

 Critical lineage commitment events during animal development must be exquisitely timed and orchestrated by dynamic molecular transactions of multiple transcription factors in the nucleus.
-In past couple years, by working closely with Transcription Imaging Consortium TIC (consisting of the labs of Carl Wu, Robert Singer, and Robert Tjian) and labs of Eric Betzig and Luke Lavis, we first developed a imaging method capable of discriminating specific DNA binding events at endogenous diploid allele sites from non-specific macro-molecular interactions in single-living embryonic stem cells; our single-molecule measurements also describe several key kinetic features (3D diffusion periods, number of trials, search times, residence times etc.) associated with in vivo TF dynamics.
+In the past several years, by working closely with Transcription Imaging Consortium (TIC, consisting of the labs of Carl Wu, Robert Singer, and Robert Tjian) and labs of Eric Betzig and Luke Lavis, we first developed a imaging method capable of discriminating specific DNA binding events at endogenous diploid allele sites from non-specific macro-molecular interactions in single-living embryonic stem cells; our single-molecule measurements also describe several key kinetic features (3D diffusion periods, number of trials, search times, residence times etc.) associated with in vivo TF dynamics.
 Recently, we developed a lattice light-sheet microscopy based single-molecule imaging strategy to map and functionally probe TF binding site spatial organization in single, living stem cells.
-In the next step, we plan to team up with multiple TIC labs in a highly collaborative fashion to further optimize new molecular imaging systems to study mechanisms linking TF dynamics, genome organization and transcription kinetics.
-Furthermore, with the help from labs specialized in imaging instrumentation on campus, we would like to further devise fast multicolor imaging strategies to study the 4D Nucleome (architecture and dynamics) in single live cells.
+In the next step, we plan to team up with multiple external TIC labs in a highly collaborative fashion to optimize new molecular imaging systems to study mechanisms linking TF dynamics, genome organization and transcription kinetics.
+Furthermore, with the help from labs specialized in imaging instrumentation on campus, we would like to devise fast multicolor imaging strategies to study the 4D Nucleome (architecture and dynamics) in single live cells.